-The redecoration of the interior of churches and historic buildings can prove to be a real problem as many of these buildings have had work carried out be it repairs to the internal walls where lime plaster has been substituted with a cement and sand render or the walls have been recoated over many years with different coatings that are often not suitable for such an application.
+The redecoration of the interior of churches and historic buildings can prove to be a real problem.
+Many of these buildings have to have work carried out regularly.
+Repairs to internal walls where lime plaster has been substituted with a cement and sand render, or walls have been recoated over many years with different coatings that are often not suitable for such an application.

-Also, Classidur Tradition has been especially formulated with an added biocidal that will eliminate mould or algae a common problem in churches as there is often a lack of ventilation and air movement.
+Also, Classidur Tradition has been especially formulated with an added biocidal that will eliminate mould or algae - a common problem in churches.
+This is normally due to a lack of ventilation and air movement.
 Classidur Tradition also offers a very high degree of permeability that will allow any moisture in the walls, caused by leaks or a lack of a damp proof course in the wall, to transmit through the paint and evaporate into the atmosphere.